MrPieces/Cookbook/recipes/Compiling/Debian.md

     devpts    /opt/chroots/ubuntu_precise_x64/dev/pts    devpts    gid=5,mode=620    0  0

-### Compile
+### Compilation

 Compile the programs (server, client, utilities) by executing

     make

-This will compile ArangoDB and create a binary of the server in
+in the build subdirectory.
+This will compile ArangoDB and create the binary executable in file `build/bin/arangod`.

-    ./bin/arangod

-### Test
+### Starting and testing

-Create an empty directory

-    unix> mkdir /tmp/database-dir

 Check the binary by starting it using the command line.

-    unix> ./bin/arangod -c etc/relative/arangod.conf --server.endpoint tcp://127.0.0.1:8529 /tmp/database-dir
+    unix> build/bin/arangod -c etc/relative/arangod.conf --server.endpoint tcp://127.0.0.1:8529 /tmp/database-dir

 This will start up the ArangoDB and listen for HTTP requests on port 8529 bound to IP address 127.0.0.1.
 You should see the startup messages similar to the